RNDVOUZ/RNDVOUZ.github.io/docs/getting-started/usage.md

 <p style={{margin: "2vh 0px 2vh 0px", clear: "both"}}>
 <img className="mockup" src="/img/mockup/login.png"/>

 As with all mobile apps, you will be asked to sign in and/or register when you download the app.
+During the sign up process, an email verification step will be requested.
 </p>

 <div style={{clear: "both"}}> </div>